tkohegyi/mitmJavaProxy/README.md

-MitmProxy - FOR Wilma
+MitmJavaProxy - For Wilma
 ============================

-This Men-In-The-Middle Proxy is a derivative work that was originated from BrowserMob Proxy, then tailored for old Wilma versions, then upgraded in order to be prepared for the next generation of Wilma.
+This Men-In-The-Middle Java Proxy is a derivative work that was originated from BrowserMob Proxy, then tailored for old Wilma versions, then upgraded in order to be prepared for the next generation of Wilma.

 WARNING!!!
-Major Changes!!!
+Under Construction !!!
 ---------------------------
+**Right now HTTP proxy mode is working, HTTPS is still under construction, and works only partially.**

-**The main aim to create this MITM proxy is to support the proxy need of Wilma.**
+Also please be aware that the main aim of creating this MITM Java proxy is to support the proxy need of Wilma.
 Therefore none of the original browsermob-proxy features should be expected as working, because the main purpose is just proxying the messages and by intercepting them do what Wilma wants to do with the messages.

 Embedded Mode
 -------------